SHARP-EATMAN

 Triepeolus cuckoo bees invade the nests of long-horned bees and deposit eggs in brood cells intended for long-horned bee eggs.
 When the Triepeolus young hatch, they kill off the long-horned larvae and feed on the pollen stores left for them by the host bee parent.

-As is true of predators generally, Triepeolus bees are less common than the bees they prey on.
+Triepeolus are less common in the park than the bees they prey on.
 Despite their striking appearance, they may be hard to discover, since they have no nests or homes of their own.
 Thus, they do not form colonies or aggregations; when sighted, they are usually alone, sipping nectar from a flower, or you may find them on the ground, stalking the long-horned bee world, looking for a good nest to invade.

 Female Triepeolus remigatus cuckoos do not collect pollen from flowers.
-They do, however, drink nectar from a variety of plants, among them squash and melon flowers, ironweed, mountain mint, catmint, clover, bee balm and various composite flowers of the aster family.
+They do, however, drink nectar from a variety of plants, among them squash and melon flowers, ironweed, mountain mint, catmint, clover, bee balm and various flowers of the aster family.

 Because Triepeolus remigatus females do not collect pollen, they lack scopal hairs on their legs and thus closely resemble their male counterparts.
 As is true of female bees generally, female Triepeolus remigatus bees differ from males in having 12 antennae segments instead of 13 and 6 abdominal segments instead of 7.
-The pattern on the abdomen of the female Triepeolus remigatus thus differs somewhat from that of the male bee, as shown in the photo strip at right.
+The black-and-white pattern on the abdomen of the female Triepeolus remigatus thus differs somewhat from that of the male bee, as shown in the photo strip here.

-The wings of the Triepeolus remigatus cuckoo are transparent dark brown.
+The wings of Triepeolus remigatus are transparent dark brown.
 The bee's eyes are dark gray.
 Its head and antennae are black; in New York specimens, the antennae may have reddish basal segments.
 In the Southwest, parts of the bee's head and thorax may be reddish as well.
 In the Northeast, the legs of Triepeolus remigatus cuckoos are black, sometimes with dark-brown lower segments.
 In the southwestern United States, the legs may be reddish.

 A male Tripeolus remigatus cuckoo bee